arcan1s/ahriman/CONTRIBUTING.md

 * No global variable is allowed outside of `ahriman` module. `ahriman.core.context` is also special case.
 * Single quotes are not allowed.
 The reason behind this restriction is the fact that docstrings must be written by using double quotes only, and we would like to make style consistent.
 * If your class writes anything to log, the `ahriman.core.log.LazyLogging` trait must be used.
 * Web API methods must be documented by using `aiohttp_apispec` library.
-Schema testing mostly should be implemented in related view class tests.
+The schema testing mostly should be implemented in related view class tests.
 Recommended example for documentation (excluding comments):

     ```python
     import aiohttp_apispec